ramjac-zz/ght/README.md

  TODO

- * Implement concurrent requests.
- * Allow for a JSON file input of whose schema is based on an array of the http.Request struct.
-I'd like for there to be more flexibility in creating the requests.
+ * Allow for a JSON file input of whose schema is based on an array of the HTTPTest struct
- * Improve testing for CSV inputs
+ * Improve testing
  * Improve verbose output
+ * Refactor to not specifically use the VerboseLogger
+ * Dockerfile?